Today, we’re going to discuss a healthy life coming from the opposite end of the spectrum.

 Common questions and objections

 “But I just want to get toned, I don’t want to get too bulky.”
-“Toned” is the worst word in the fitness dictionary.
+“Toned” is a word that makes my eye twitch, but I know what you mean.
 Do NOT worry about getting too bulky.
-I’m gonna guess you have 30+ pounds to gain before you’d ever even be considered “bulky,” and if you struggle with weight gain, what makes you think it’ll be a challenge to drop weight once you reach your goal?
-You just need to eat less at that point!
-So, always err on the side of too many calories than not enough.
+I’m gonna guess you have 30+ pounds to gain before you’d ever even be considered “bulky.”
+That means that if you struggle with weight gain, getting to the point where you are TOO bulky would be next to impossible?
+As you start to put on weight if you ever find yourself getting a tiny bit too chubby, simply eat less at that point!
+So, when in doubt, always err on the side of too many calories than not enough.
+If you’re not sure if you should eat or not, etc.

 “But I don’t want to do that stuff, so I’m gonna do _____ instead.”
 Awesome, go for it.
 Give it a month, and see how your body reacts.
 If you’re getting bigger, stronger, and healthier, keep doing it.
-If not, give the stuff above a shot for a month and see how things go.
+If not, come back to this article and apply the lessons in here!

 “I’m a vegetarian/vegan, can I bulk up?”
 Absolutely.
 You just need to make sure you’re getting enough calories and protein in your system to promote muscle growth.
 Beans and nuts have lots of protein; if you’re vegetarian you can still use dairy to your advantage (whey protein, whole milk, cheese, etc.).
 If you’re vegan, then it’s slightly more of a challenge to get enough protein, but it can be done: almond butter is your friend 🙂